Fashion designer Kenzo Takada dies from COVID-19 at age 81

 Studying at the Bunka College of Fashion in Tokyo, Kenzo Takada had a brief stint working in Japan, before relocating to Paris in 1965, to work as a freelance designer.

-In Paris, he took over a boutique in 1970 which served crystallized his future ready-to-wear aesthetic, and was inspired in its decoration by the jungle scenes of painter Henri Rousseau, which he merged with Asian styles.
+In Paris, he took over a boutique in 1970 and crystallized his future ready-to-wear aesthetic inspired in its decoration by the jungle scenes of painter Henri Rousseau, which he merged with Asian styles.
 It became influential.

 But it was lowly beginnings: Takada's first collection at the store called was made entirely out of cotton because he had little money.
 But the clothes spoke for themselves and a model of his was put on the cover of Elle magazine.
 A short time after, pioneering shoulder forms, large armholes, dungarees, smock tent dresses, innovative shoulder shapes, and his store was featured in US Vogue.
 Kenzo showed collections in New York and Tokyo in 1971.